-Walking on eggshells is the term used when you are groomed to tiptoe around someone, for fear of reactions, fear of anger or fear of abandonment.
+Walking on eggshells is the term used when you are groomed by the narcissist to tiptoe around them, for fear of reactions, fear of anger, or fear of abandonment.

 You hide your real self and true feelings and opinions to please someone else.
 It a subtle form of abuse by cohesive controlling you, it’s slowly grooming you on how to behave around or for the narcissist.

 We then end up walking on eggshells to please them.
 Some examples are.

 2. Fear of receiving anger from them or passive-aggressive reactions.

 3. Fear of making a noise that might disturb them and never knowing what their reactions might be, for me this was tiring the hoover on in a morning, or the washing machine in an evening.

 4. Fear of dressing how you want for fear of what they might say or do.
 Overt narcissist “You look fat in that.”
 Or covert narcissist “are you really wearing that.”
 The covert doesn’t directly point it out like the overt, both ways still plant seeds of doubt in your own mindset.

 5. Fear of not responding to their messages or phone calls instantly, as you know you have consequences from them and questions of why you didn’t, where you were etc, it’s a case of they say jump and we say how high.